The covenant is sometimes known as the "Devon Rule" or "Devon Covenant."

 - The Council will not give consent unless the prospective purchaser can prove that he or she has lived (which means having had his or her principal home) and/or worked in Devon throughout the three years immediately prior to the date of the proposed purchase of the property.
 If the conditions are satisfied, the Council must give consent.

-How to apply for consent
+How can I apply for consent?

 - For homes sold before 22 February 1999, you need consent from West Devon Borough Council.

 - You can download the Statutory Declaration .

 - You must also supply two forms of supporting evidence to prove you have lived and/or worked in Devon continuously for the past three years.

 - Please read How to apply for consent where a rural area restriction applies , and refer to the Frequently Asked Questions for more information.